wtgme/homepage/README.md

-# README for Tao Wang's Homepage
+# README for Tao Wang's Academic Homepage

-Welcome to the homepage project for Tao Wang, a Research Fellow in Health Text Analytics and Data Science at King's College London.
-This project serves as an online portfolio showcasing Tao's research, publications, projects, and achievements.
+Welcome to the academic homepage project for Tao Wang, a Research Fellow in Health Text Analytics and Data Science at King's College London.
+This project serves as an online academic portfolio showcasing Tao's research, publications, projects, and achievements.

 ## Project Structure